 By Mike Retzlaff

 I’ve read several write-ups about various methods used to extract the color, flavor, and aroma of roast grain beer ingredients through a technique called “cold steeping.”
-It is roughly the same principle as cold brewed coffee.
+It is roughly the same principle as cold brewed coffee or cold brewed “sun tea.”
 The reasoning behind this technique seems plausible and from all accounts, including my own limited experience, it works.
 A friend has utilized cold steeping in his brewing of darker beers for a number of years and it all seems to be working quite well for him.
 I’ve tried several variations on this theme and have come to my own conclusions.

 I’d heard of cold steeping for some time but thought of it as a gimmick.
 After playing with the concept and ironing out a few techniques, I believe it definitely serves a purpose.
 What are the advantages to cold steeping?

 - Cleaner flavor and enhanced aroma from the roasted malts and grains.

 - Bitter and acrid compounds aren’t extracted (as much) without the heat of the mash.

 - Additions to the mash to adjust pH may not be needed to compensate for the dark mash ingredients.